Tips On Driving In France

 Towns: 50km/hr unless marked otherwise.

 When driving in France just remember to obey stop signs, speed limits and use commons sense.
 Steep fines, confiscation of your vehicle or even prison is possible (for drunk driving for example).
-Remember, in France you are guilty until proven innocent!
+In France you're guilty until proven innocent!

 Buying Gas